alex-monti/Master-Thesis/README.md

     - DIB_curve_on_alternatives: Plot the DIB curve from a joint distribution p(x,y) and some values of beta by using geom_DIB_on_alternatives.

 - functions_NLM.py: File containing different functions to compute a NLM.
 Here is an exhaustive list:

     - estimate_nested_logit: Estimate parameters for a nested logit model using maximum likelihood estimation.

+    - simulate_choice: Function to simulate a choice based on cumulative probabilities.

 - archive-telephone-likelihood.py: Backup file containing different likelihood functions for telephone dataset.